Samhain – 31st October 1649

-Her daughter, Misericordia, was already up, busying herself with the morning tasks.
-She knelt by the open fire blowing on the embers, until the fire glowed and she was able to feed it with larger and larger sticks of wood.
-Mother and daughter were very alike.
-They had the same red hair, the same green eyes the same pale skin, with a band of freckles across the nose.
+Misercordia, her daughter is already up, busying herself with the morning tasks, kneeling by the open fire.
+She feeds it, with larger and larger sticks of wood, blowing on the embers until it glows.
+Mother and daughter are alike, the same red hair, green eyes, pale skin, and band of freckles across the nose.

-Like many Cornish names theirs were ancient, but long-winded.
-To the villagers of Port Gwyneth, they were known simply as Hep and Mizzy.
+Like many Cornish folks, their names are ancient and long-winded.
+To the villagers of Port Gwyneth, they are known simply as Hep and Mizzy.

-Their cottage, unlike the majority of buildings in the village that were little more than huts, was a stone building.
-Rough hunks of stone, held together by coarsely smeared mortar, created thick walls, solid and dry.
-This was a sign that Hep was a woman of means.
-Also, unlike her neighbours, who worked land for the Squire, and paid him rent for their miserable homes, she owned her property.
-The pigs, chickens and ducks she kept fed her and her daughter.
-Those of the villagers were destined for the Squire’s table, as payment in lieu of rents owed.
+While most buildings in the village are little more than huts, their home is solid and dry.
+Rough chunks of stone, held together by coarsely smeared mortar.
+A sign that Hep is a woman of means, who owns her property.
+Their neighbours work the land for the Squire and pay him to live in their miserable homes.
+The pigs, chickens, ducks she keeps feed her, and her daughter, those of the villagers are destined for the Squire’s table, in payment of rent owed.

 ‘How mother?
 You are dry, yet you leave marks as if you are soaked?’

-But as she warmed her hands by the fire, Hep thought again of her dream and muttered to herself ‘An omen – ay, an omen.
-Mayhap of trouble.’
+As she warms her hands by the fire, Hep thinks again of her dream and mutters to herself, ‘An omen – ay, an omen.
+Mayhap, of trouble.’

-Hep opened the door to find the usual queue of villagers waiting, with their complaints and ailments, to avail themselves of her services.
+Her mother opens the door to find a queue of villagers waiting, as common, with complaints and ailments, to avail themselves of her services.

-The farmers came to her because it was known that she could cure a sick cow or pig from whatever ailed it.
-The fisherman came to her for her knowledge of the weather.
-She could predict storms, and none would leave harbour without her blessing.
-She knew all the curing herbs in the fields, ditches, and woods and on the shore of Port Gwyneth.
-They overflowed with plants that could make and mend, and Hep knew where to find them.
-Knapweed for bruises or wounds.
-Feverfew for aches of the head.
+The farmers, come because it is known she can cure a sick cow, or pig, from whatever ails it.
+The fishermen, come for her knowledge of the weather.
+Able to predict storms, none will leave harbour without her blessing.
+She knows all the curing herbs in the fields, ditches, and woods and on the shore of Port Gwyneth.
+They overflow with plants that can make and mend, and only she can find them.
+Knapweed for bruises or wounds, Feverfew for aches of the head.

-People came from miles around to get her help, and when they were too ill, she went to them.
-Always, whether they could pay her or not.
-Most of her patients were poor, and she accepted their small gifts so that they would not feel indebted to her, for they were proud people reluctant to accept charity.
+From miles around people come to her for help, and when they are too ill, she goes to them.
+Always, whether they can pay her or not.
+Most of her patients are poor, and she accepts small gifts so that they don’t feel indebted to her.
+For they are proud, reluctant to accept charity.

-This morning Mistress Dray was waiting in line, holding her arm.
-No doubt, she would claim, again, to have fallen.
-But it was well known that her husband, the blacksmith, needed little reason to raise his fist.
-Something his wife had or had not done, or had said or not said.
+This morning Mistress Dray is waiting in line, holding her arm.
+She will claim, again, to have fallen.
+It is well known, however, that her husband, the blacksmith, needs little reason to raise his fist.
+Something his wife has or has not done.
+Has or has not said.

 ‘I have the stomach ache, Hep, you must help me.
 It is some poison I have eaten, again.
 Give me more of thy cure!’